 Lost and Found

-The lost and found is located in the back of the Multi-Purpose room.
+The lost and found is located in or outside of the Multi-Purpose room.
 Please mark your child's sweaters, jackets, backpacks, lunch boxes etc. for easy identification.
 Small items are turned into the office.
 Parents are invited to check the lost and found.
 We are not responsible for personal toys, games or other personal items that should not be brought to school.

 Any student riding a bike to school must supply a lock.
 Bikes must be stored in the fenced bike rack area.
 Students riding to school must wear bicycle helmets.

 For 2021-2022 school year, meals will be available at no cost to students.
 Menus are available monthly.
 Applications for free/reduced lunches are available from Nutrition Services.
 If you apply for free or reduced price lunches, applications must be submitted and approved each year.
 If your child forgets his/her lunch, bring it to the office with your child's name and room number clearly marked.
 We will make a special area where it can be claimed at lunchtime, without interrupting instructional time.